From exploring the city’s history, to great shopping and restaurants, this travel guide will help you plan your day trip to Oxford.

 While I didn’t explore inside any of the universities on this visit, many are open to the public.
 For a small fee (between £2 and £7) you can wander the grounds and explore some of the most ancient colleges and beautiful chapels.

-I’d highly recommend walking down to Christ Church – often named as one Oxford’s most beautiful colleges and famed for its huge impressive cathedral.
+If you’re looking for the top things to do in Oxford, I’d highly recommend walking down to Christ Church – often named as one Oxford’s most beautiful colleges and famed for its impressive cathedral.

 Go On Your Very Own Adventure In Wonderland